 JK Rowling.

-The new Harry Potter TV series is now expected to arrive in 2027, following a slight delay to the original timeline.
+HBO's Harry Potter adaptation is currently expected to premiere in 2027, following a slight delay to the original timeline.

-The executive also confirmed that author JK Rowling is involved in the project, amid ongoing controversy online, which has turned some fans away from the beloved Wizarding World.
+The HBO executive also confirmed that author JK Rowling is involved in the project, amid ongoing controversy regarding her views on trans rights, which have turned many former fans away from the franchise.

 In response to these concerns, an HBO spokesperson said (via Variety): "We are proud to once again tell the story of Harry Potter – the heartwarming books that speak to power of friendship, resolve and acceptance.